binghe/pcl-cn/docsrc/chap02/tour-of-the-repl.md

-# Lather, Rinse, Repeat: A Tour of the REPL （REPL简介）
+# Lather, Rinse, Repeat: A Tour of the REPL（REPL 简介）

 In this chapter you'll set up your programming environment and write your first Common Lisp programs.
 We'll use the easy-to-install Lisp in